wp-plugins/updraftplus/readme.txt

 Furthermore, reliance upon any non-English translation is at your own risk.
 UpdraftPlus can give no guarantees that translations from the original English are accurate.

 == Upgrade Notice ==
-* 1.8.8 : Various small tweaks
+* 1.8.11 : More exclusion + more files options; Amazon S3 RRS; various small tweaks for performance + usability